-Entrepreneurship is key priority for many of our institutions, with many schools and universities fielding pitch competitions, opening startup incubators, and even creating or partnering with venture funds to invest in alumni startups.
+Entrepreneurship has become a core priority across higher education, with many schools and universities fielding pitch competitions, opening startup incubators, and even creating or partnering with venture funds to invest in alumni startups.

 These activities represent significant investment of financial, capital and personnel resources, with institutions hoping to inspire additional philanthropy from alumni entrepreneurs over time, as well as educate future entrepreneurial leaders.